astroufsc/chimera-ascom/README.rst

 Tested Hardware
 ---------------

-This plugin was tested on these hardware:
+This plugin was tested on:

 * `Astrosysteme Austria`_ Telescope model `ASA DDM160`_ with M2 focuser.